batcholi/XenonCode/README.md

 # Capabilities

-* Number and Text variables
+- Number and Text variables and constants
-* Fixed size Arrays defined in the global scope
+- Fixed size Arrays defined in the global scope
-* All standard arithmetic operations on numeric values
+- All standard arithmetic operations on numeric values
-* String concatenation operators
+- Easy string concatenation
-* User-defined functions with overloadable arguments
+- User-defined functions with overloadable arguments
-* Device-defined functions
+- Device-defined functions
-* Synchronized interval functions/timers (timer functions)
+- Synchronized interval functions (timers)
-* Built-in IO operations for inter-device data transfer
+- Built-in IO operations for inter-virtual-device data transfer
-* Built-in standard math functions
+- Built-in standard math functions
-* `if`/`elseif`/`else` conditionals
+- `if`/`elseif`/`else` conditionals
-* `foreach` loops for arrays
+- `foreach` loops for arrays
-* `repeat n` loops (similar to a `for (i=0;i<n;i++)` in other languages)
+- `repeat n` loops (akin to `for (i=0;i<n;i++)` in most other languages)

 # Syntax

-- XenonCode is designed with a very basic syntax in mind.
+XenonCode is designed with a very basic syntax in mind, with a very precise structure like a version of assembler made especially for humans.

-- Each statement is to be very short and easy to read.
+- Each statement has to be very short and easy to read
 - Very little special characters needed
 - No semicolon at the end of each statement
 - Indentations define the scope (tabs)
 - Forced to have spaces between expressions and operators
-- A single statement per line
+- A single statement or instruction per line
+- Each line must start with one of few allowed words that define the type of statements
+- No need to care about the order of operations, since all instructions are executed on separate lines
+- Array indexing is 1-based, NOT 0-based, and uses a `arr#1` notation instead of `arr[0]` to make it easier to adopt for experienced coders
 - 100% Case-insensitive

 ### Types

-XenonCode is a typed procedural language with overload resolution, but only includes two generic types, as well as arrays or either, and special opaque data types.
+XenonCode is a typed procedural language with overload resolution, but only includes two generic types, as well as arrays of either, and special opaque data types.

-Generic data types that the user can declare:
+Generic data types the user can declare a variable of:
-* Number
+* `number`
-* Text
+* `text`

 A `number` variable is always a 64-bit floating point internally, but may also act as a boolean when its value is either 1 or 0 (true or false).

 `text` variables contain pure arbitrary text, altough they may have a limited size depending on the implementation.

-Special `data` types are for use by the implementation and are opaque to the user, meaning they cannot directly be decomposed by the program, their structure is not specifically defined, and cannot be declared by a user.
+Special `data` types are for use by the implementation and are opaque to the user, meaning their structure is not specifically defined, and cannot be declared by a user.
 They can only be passed around from one function call to another.
 They may also support member functions.

+Even though this is a typed language, specifying the type is not needed when it can be automatically deduced by the compiler.

 ### Comments